What is GTM data management?

 Generic outreach: Inconsistent field formats kill personalization

-Clean data is the prerequisite for AI-powered prospecting and engagement.
+Clean data is the prerequisite for AI-driven account prioritization, AI-drafted outreach, and automated signal monitoring, the capabilities that GTM Workspace's AI agents deliver.
 You can't skip the foundation and expect the tools to work.

 Start by creating a single source of truth across your tech stack.
 Master data management means one canonical record per account and contact.
 When a field gets updated in one system, it syncs everywhere else automatically.